jmathena1/jmathena1.github.io/content/resume.md

 ### DATA MANAGER
 #### [Maryland Information Network, 211 Maryland](https://mdinfonet.org/) | Columbia, MD (remote)
 *03 / 2021 to 10 / 2022*
-- Designed, develeloped and maintained OLAP database storing millions of call records using AWS RDS for MySQL
+- Designed, developed and maintained OLAP database storing millions of call records using AWS RDS for MySQL
 - Wrote ETL scripts to ingest thousands of call records each week using R and Python
-- Maintained six PowerBI reports on public facing website detailing usage of the 211 network in the state of Maryland
 - Wrote and submitted over twenty reports at weekly, monthly, quarterly, annual frequencies
 - Led bimonthly data work group with 211 network call center leaders to discuss data standards and improve data quality systemwide.